What is the Prevent Duty?

 a) UCO Action: A risk assessment and action plan has been produced to assess where and how students might be at risk of being drawn into terrorism and what is in place or needs to be put in place to mitigate those risks.
 This risk assessment and action plan is regularly reviewed by the UCO Management Team and Board of Directors.

-a) UCO Action: The UCO has in place appropriate welfare support systems for students including a Student Support team comprising of Head of Student Services, Student Support Officer and Learning Advisors who work with students to provide welfare, pastoral and learning support.
+a) UCO Action: The UCO has in place appropriate welfare support systems for students including a Student Support team comprising of Head of Student Services, Mental Health & Disability Coordinator and Learning Advisors who work with students to provide welfare, pastoral and learning support.

-b) UCO Action: The UCO’s Engagement Monitoring Group (EAG) is designed to identify student attendance issues and reasons for these.
+b) UCO Action: The UCO’s Engagement Monitoring Group (EMG) is designed to identify student attendance issues and reasons for these.
 The Student Support team is represented at this committee enabling the sharing of information about vulnerable students as appropriate.

-c) UCO Action: The UCO has revised its Children and Vulnerable Adult Protection Policy to include safeguarding against radicalisation, This has subsequently been re-named as the UCO’s Safeguarding Policy to similarly enable students and staff to raise concerns in an appropriate way and, if necessary, share information about vulnerable individuals with external agencies.
+c) UCO Action: The UCO has a Safeguarding Policy in place to enable students and staff to raise Prevent concerns in an appropriate way and, if necessary, share information about vulnerable individuals with external agencies.

 d) UCO Action: The UCO has in place a Public Disclosure (Whistleblowing) Policy through which concerns about individuals may be reported and which enable these to be escalated appropriately.

-3. Prevent Requirement: Have systems in place for assessing and mitigating risks around external speakers and events on campus, while maintaining the existing duty to promote freedom of speech.
+3. Prevent Requirement: Have systems in place for reducing permissive environments whilst maintaining our duty to promote freedom of speech and academic freedom.

 a) UCO Action: The UCO operates an External Speaker Policy to ensure that external speakers and events, including external groups who may use the UCO as a venue for hire, are risk assessed to ensure that appropriate mitigations are put in place should the speaker / event express extremist views which risk drawing people into terrorism.